 Congratulations on your decision to get engaged.
 Now that the decision is finally made and a date is fixed, one of the most critical tasks on your to-do list is to shop for an engagement ring.
 While you can visit any store offline or online to browse through hundreds and thousands of ring options, creating something unique and memorable on your own can be very exciting.

 It is very common for couples to create a custom ring for their engagement to ensure that the bespoke piece is one of a kind, just like their relationship.
-If you’re confused about where to begin, here are some tips that are sure to help-
+If you’re confused about where to begin, here are some tips for how to design your own engagement ring that are sure to help-

 1. Start Researching Early